daprice/Blender-Auto-Dark-Mode/README.md

 ## ⚠️ Warnings

-When Auto Dark Mode is installed, always change your preferred light and dark theme under `Preferences > Add-ons > User Interface: Auto Dark Mode`.
-Theme selections from `Preferences > Themes` will only last until the next light/dark mode switch occurs.
+When Auto Dark Mode is installed, always change your preferred light and dark theme under `Preferences > Add-ons > Auto Dark Mode`.
+Theme selections from `Preferences > Themes` will be lost when the system switches to light or dark mode.

 If you have made customizations to individual elements of the Blender user interface in `Preferences > Themes`, save your customizations as a preset before installing Auto Dark Mode.
 Otherwise, Auto Dark Mode will overwrite your changes.
-After installation, choose your saved preset in `Preferences > Add-ons > User Interface: Auto Dark Mode`.
+After installation, choose your saved preset in `Preferences > Add-ons > Auto Dark Mode`.

 While customizing a theme, disable Auto Dark Mode to avoid having your changes overwritten.